awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 When you delete a Client VPN endpoint, its state is changed to `deleting` and clients can no longer connect to it\.
 You must disassociate all associated target networks before you can delete a Client VPN endpoint\.

-You can delete a Client VPN endpoint using the console or the AWS CLI\.
+You can delete a Client VPN endpoint by using the console or the AWS CLI\.

 **To delete a Client VPN endpoint \(console\)**